Truckload Advance Payment

 Summary

-What Is Advance Pay?
+What Is an Advance Payment?

-When to Use Advance Pay
+When to Use an Advance Payment

-Use advance pay when:
+Use an advance payment when:

-Carriers request fuel or travel advances
+• Carriers request fuel or travel advances

-Loads require upfront expenses to be covered
+• Loads require upfront expenses to be covered

-Your team has internal approval to prepay part of the load
+• Your team has internal approval to prepay part of the load

 Advance Payment Creation

-To create an Advance Payment, on a Truckload Shipment, click on Accounting --> Advance Pay
+To create an Advance Payment on a Truckload Shipment, click on Accounting --> Advance Pay.

 Show Advance Payments for Shipments